drj11/cv/README.md

 ### Training ###

-I have experience developing and delivering training materials for classrooms or workshops, and train trainers – mostly in the area of software development.
+I have experience developing and delivering training materials for classrooms or workshops, mostly in the area of software development.
+In particular I have helped deliver Python tutorials and held workshops at PyCon UK; I have taught shell and Make for Software Carpentry; I have developed a small CoffeeScript tutorial.

 ### Climate Science ###